Ajrarn/Natao/app/languages/helpMarkdown-en.md

 ~~A mistake.~~

-As mentioned above, adding a single star sign ( * ) or a couple of them before and after words will respectively italicize or bolden your word or words.
-This default behavior may be changed by editing Natao's style-sheets (see our manual for help on this function).
+As mentioned above, adding a single star sign ( * ) or a couple of them before and after words will respectively italicize or embolden your word or words.
+This default behavior may be changed by editing Natao's style-sheets.
 You could then decide that adding star signs in fact means underlining a word or a group of words with, for example, a red line.

 ## Special Characters